chrissouth89/course-work/cheatsheets/git_workflow_cheatsheet.md

 In the future, you don't need the `-b` for this git repo, that is just to create a NEW branch if it doesn't exist in this repo.

 ### Switch branches:

 - `git checkout master` Switches to the master branch
 - `git checkout ira` Switches to the ira branch
 - etc

 ### How to work:
-Make updates on your branch and some git commits.
+Make updates on your branch and **some git commits**.
 When you're ready to merge into the master, do this:

 ### Push your branch up to github

+- `git add -A`
+- `git commit -m "your message here"`
-`git push origin ira`
+- `git push origin ira`

 In github's web interface, **Create a PR (Pull Request)**.